 “Where else will you be given a super wonderful puppy, provided with tons of support, surrounded by a community all committed to doing the same thing and end up giving someone the best gift possible?
 The benefits far outweigh the tough separation.
 And every subsequent dog will be better and easier.” —Mary Beth Schleif

-If you’re interested in giving the gift of freedom, independence, and peace of mind, fill out a volunteer application or contact Robyn Rodrigue at email@example.com or call 763-331-3000 ext.
+If you’re interested in giving the gift of freedom, independence, and peace of mind, fill out a volunteer application or contact our Volunteer Team at 763-331-3000 ext.
 120 or email email@example.com.